 - You are supposed to eat meat, poultry, seafood, butter, and cheese but only 20 grams of these products.

-- You must absolutely avoid fruits, milk, grains, break and other veggies that are high in calories.
+- You must absolutely avoid fruits, milk, grains, bread, and other veggies that are high in calories.

-- After 2 weeks, you are allowed to add 5 grams of carbs in your diet.
+- After 2 weeks, you are allowed to add 5 grams of carbs to your diet.
 The maximum carb intake is 90 grams only.